Diabetes in dogs

 It’s not completely known why some dogs develop diabetes, with some breeds possibly more genetically prone than others.
 While some factors, like age and obesity may increase the risk of developing this complex disease.
 Cushing’s disease and pancreatitis can also lead to a diabetic diagnosis, so it’s important to be able to recognise the signs of these conditions and seek veterinary attention if you spot them in your dog.

 Taking preventative measures is not a guarantee that your dog won’t develop diabetes but making sure they lead a healthy life can help reduce the risk.
 Here are some steps you can take to help keep your dog as healthy as possible throughout their lifetime:

 - Keep your dog at a healthy weight

 - Feed them a balanced diet

 - Provide enough exercise for their age

-A dog that’s provided with a well-controlled treatment plan with regular monitoring will often live long and happy lives.
+A dog that’s provided with a well-controlled treatment plan with regular monitoring will often live a long and happy life.